jimshowalter/architecture-enforcer/README.md

 ### Removing Illegal References ###

 Over time, a team can use various techniques to move the actual state of the codebase towards the desired state, gradually eliminating illegal references.
-For example, calls from one implementation to another can be replaced with calls to APIs, shared types can be pushed down from APIs into lower-level simple components, etc.
+For example, calls from one implementation to another can be replaced with calls to APIs, shared types can be pushed down from APIs into lower-level components, etc.

 Once there are no illegal references, code can be forklifted into separate projects (for example, separate Maven projects, or modules).
 It seems that this would protect the architecture, because Maven/modules don't allow circular dependencies among projects.
 Unfortunately, Maven/modules are compiler-based, and don't understand the various other sneaky ways the architecture can be violated (for example, via reflection).
 So, even after physically moving